Indian fund managers fumble even as stocks hit record highs

 HDFC Asset Management’s Top 200 Fund is flat this year, while its Equity Fund is down 2.2 percent.
 India’s two largest equity funds, both managed by Jain, each manage more than $1.5 billion.

-In addition to being overly cautious at the beginning of the year, Jain was hurt by bigger exposure to state lenders such as State Bank of India, which have struggled.
+In addition to being overly cautious at the beginning of the year, Jain was hurt by bigger exposure to state lenders such as State Bank of India (SBI.NS), which have struggled.

 Meanwhile, Reliance Capital Asset Management, India’s second-largest fund house, was heavily weighted towards riskier midcaps, which went on to struggle, whereas blue chips outperformed on strong foreign inflows.